bisguzar/twitter-scraper/README.md

 …
 ```

-For new search functionality, the following arguments to the **get_tweets** function are now supported: `searchTerm` and `userName`.

-If `searchTerm` is specified, **get_tweets** will yield a dictionary for each tweet which contains the given term.
-The term can be any string.
+If `search` is specified, **get_tweets** will yield a dictionary for each tweet which contains the given term.
+The term can be any string, supporting search keywords of twitter.

-if `userName` is specified, **get_tweets** will yield a dictionary for each tweet from that user profile, similar to `query` without a hashtag.
-The userName can be any string.

-You can get tweets of profile or parse tweets from hashtag, **get_tweets** takes username or hashtag on first parameter as string and how many pages you want to scan on second parameter as integer.

 #### Keep in mind:
-* You must specify either `query`, `searchTerm`, or `userName`.
+* You must specify either `query`, or `search`.
 If you supply one string, `query` will be used by default.
-* You cannot use more than one string, and you cannot specify more than one of the three search arguments (`query`,`searchTerm`,`userName`)
+* You can not use more than one string, and you cannot specify more than one of the two search arguments (`query`,`search`)
-* **pages** parameter is optional.
+* **pages** parameter is optional, default is 25.

 ```python
 Python 3.7.3 (default, Mar 26 2019, 21:43:19)